Skip to main content

 While the Z mount accepts nearly all F-mount lenses via the FTZ or FTZ II adapter, the image quality achieved on full-frame digital sensors (Zf, Z5, Z6, Z7, Z8, Z9) can vary depending on the lens used.

 Why?
-Because of the way light rays hit the sensor and the physical limitations of modern sensors.
+Because of the way light rays reach the sensor and the physical characteristics of modern digital sensors.

 F mount, Z mount: mechanical compatibility, but not always optical

-The Nikon F mount has equipped the brand’s SLRs since 1959.
+The Nikon F mount has equipped the brand’s SLR cameras since 1959.

-With the Z mount introduced in 2018, Nikon reduced the flange distance to 16 mm (compared to 46.5 mm for F), allowing lenses to be placed closer to the sensor and enabling the creation of new, high-performance optical formulas, especially for wide-angle lenses.
+With the Z mount introduced in 2018, Nikon reduced the flange distance to 16 mm, compared with 46.5 mm for the F mount.
+This allows native Z lenses to place optical elements closer to the sensor and enables the development of new, high-performance optical formulas, especially for wide-angle lenses.

-Thanks to the FTZ/FTZ II adapter, many F-mount lenses can be used on Z cameras while retaining autofocus and stabilization (depending on the lens).
+Thanks to the FTZ or FTZ II adapter, many F-mount lenses can be used on Z cameras while retaining autofocus and stabilization, depending on the lens.

 But while mechanical compatibility is excellent, the optical performance can greatly depend on how the lens interacts with the digital sensor.